dar-puch/fend-project-memory-game/README.md

 ## Installation

-To have it on your website, copy all files (except git stuff) to public_html directory on your server.
+To have it on your website, copy files (except git stuff) to public_html directory on your server.